sematext/docs/docs/logagent/installation-docker.md

 title: Install Logagent
 description: Logagent, Sematext log shipper and Logstash alternative, is available as Docker image.
 It has automatic Docker installation and seamless logging system service integration with our log management and analysis platform

+## Certified Logagent Images

+Please note the following instructions use the latest Logagent image from Docker Hub.
+If you want to use certified images please pull the image from Red Hat and Docker registries.

+- Red Hat Certified Image: `docker pull registry.connect.redhat.com/sematext/logagent`
+- Docker Certified Image: `docker pull store/sematext/logagent`

 ## Installation for Docker